The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 problems with the muscles in or around your eyes; or

-FDA pregnancy category C. It is not known whether thiopental will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether Pentothal will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Pentothal.

 Thiopental can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 You will be given this medication while you are lying down.
-You will fall asleep very quickly after thiopental is injected.
+You will fall asleep very quickly after Pentothal is injected.

-Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving thiopental.
+Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving Pentothal.

 What happens if I miss a dose?

-Since thiopental is usually given just for anesthesia, you are not likely to be on a dosing schedule.
+Since Pentothal is usually given just for anesthesia, you are not likely to be on a dosing schedule.